openlegend/core-rules/core/src/05-banes-boons/01-chapter-five.md

 **Power Level.** This number indicates the required attribute score needed to invoke the boon.
 If multiple power levels are listed (such as 2 / 4 / 6), then the boon can be invoked at multiple tiers of power.
 The *Heal* boon, for example, heals more damage as you invoke it at higher power levels.
 The power level of a boon also determines the Challenge Rating of the attribute roll to invoke the boon.
 The CR equals 10 + 2 x Power Level.

 **Attributes.** This is a list of the attribute or attributes that can be used to invoke the boon.
-As long as you possess at least one of the listed attributes at a score greater than or equal to the Power Level, then you can inflict the bane.
+As long as you possess at least one of the listed attributes at a score greater than or equal to the Power Level, then you can invoke the boon.

 **Invocation Time.** The required time that it takes to invoke the boon.
 Most boons have an invocation time of 1 major action.
 For boons that have a longer time, you must spend the entire invocation time concentrating on nothing other than invoking the boon.
 If you are interrupted, you must start the casting over.